 General

 It should be verified that the action effects in the design seismic situation do not exceed the corresponding resistances of the pipeline, the substructure and the foundation, including connections and relevant ancillary elements for the specified limit states.
-The verification of structural members should comply with prEN 1998-1-2:2022, 6.
+The verification of structural members should comply with EN 1998-1-2:—3, Clause 6.

 Verification of Significant Damage (SD) limit state